ballerina-platform/module-ballerina-http/docs/spec/spec.md

 ![img.png](_resources/img.png)
 In the above example blue dashed box represents the `RequestErrorInterceptor` and blue boxes simply represent the `RequestInterceptors`, whereas green dashed box represents the `ResponseErrorInterceptor` and green boxes simply represent the
 `ResponseInterceptors`.

-The new execution orders is as follows,
+`ResponseInterceptors` are executed in the opposite direction of `RequestInterceptors` i.e. `RequestInterceptors` are executed head to tail whereas `ResponseInterceptors` are executed tail to head.
+The new execution order is as follows, assuming that there are no error occurred in the pipeline :
 ```
-RequestInterceptor/RequestErrorInterceptor: 1, 2, 4, 5
+RequestInterceptor  : 1, 2, 4
-ResponseInterceptor/ResponseErrorInterceptor: 5, 3, 0
+ResponseInterceptor : 5, 3
 ```

+However, if the user decides to respond at 4 and terminate the cycle, only the `ResponseInterceptor` at 3 gets executed.
+Also, when the `RequestInterceptor` at 2 returns an error, the execution jumps from 2 to 6 as the nearest Error Interceptor is at 6.
+The same goes to the response path.

-The execution order when interceptors are engaged at both service and listener levels is as follows;
+The execution order when interceptors are engaged at both service and listener levels is as follows:

 ```
 ListenerLevel : RequestInterceptors -> ServiceLevel : RequestInterceptors -> TargetService ->
 ServiceLevel : ResponseInterceptors -> ListenerLevel : ResponseInterceptors
 ```

+Execution of interceptors does not dependent on the existence of the end service i.e. the interceptors are executed in the relevant order even though the end service does not exist.

 #### 8.1.5 Data Binding
 `RequestInterceptor` methods support data binding.
 Which means users can directly access the payload, headers and query